manish-singh-bisht/Redis-From-Scratch/README.md

 ### Special Case with Duplication:

 You can duplicate file descriptors using system calls like dup or dup2, which create new FDs that refer to the same underlying resource.

+## <ins>RESP</ins>

+The RESP (Redis Serialization Protocol) is a simple protocol used by Redis to serialize data exchanged between clients and servers.
+RESP is used to encode and decode data such as strings, integers, arrays, and more.
+It is designed to be easy to parse and human-readable.

+In RESP, the first byte of data determines its type.Subsequent bytes constitute the type's contents.
+Redis generally uses RESP as a request-response protocol in the following way:

+1. Clients send commands to a Redis server as an array of bulk strings.
+The first (and sometimes also the second) bulk string in the array is the command's name.
+Subsequent elements of the array are the arguments for the command.
+2. The server replies with a RESP type.
+The reply's type is determined by the command's implementation and possibly by the client's protocol version.

+### RESP Input Example for some types:

+- Simple String==> +string\r\n
+- Simple Error==> -ERR unknown command 'asdf'
+- Bulk String==> $5\r\nhello\r\n
+- Arrays==> \*2\r\n$5\r\nhello\r\n$5\r\nworld\r\n